 We teach that when someone is managed up to leaders, a leader then manages up that person to senior leadership by giving credit to both people.
 Here’s an example of teachers managing up students to the high school administration, who in turn manage up each student to his or her parent.
 This example is from Milton High School, led by 2015 finalist for Florida’s Principal of the Year, Michael Thorpe:

-The administrator calls the stand out student to the office and recognizes and compliments the student.
+The administrator calls the stand-out student to the office and recognizes and compliments the student.
 After the student realizes that he/she is not in trouble, the student enjoys the moment of recognition.
-The administrator also calls the parent of the stand out student.
-Though some parents immediately think there is a problem, which again requires an explanation, the administrator goes on to explain the purpose of the call to the parent and recognizes and compliments the parent’s child during the phone call.
-The administrator also recognizes the teacher who recommended the child as a stand out student.
-All four administrators at Milton High School value the good will that has come from recognizing and rewarding stand out students to their parents through a weekly phone call.
+The administrator also calls the parent of the stand-out student.
+Though some parents immediately think there is a problem, which again requires an explanation, the administrator goes on to explain the purpose of the call to the parent and recognizes and complements the parent’s child during the phone call.
+The administrator also recognizes the teacher who recommended the child as a stand-out student.
+All four administrators at Milton High School value the goodwill that has come from recognizing and rewarding stand-out students to their parents through a weekly phone call.

 It is sometimes helpful to train leaders on a process for applying and validating recognition; this is sometimes the only way to change an attitude.
 Make recognition descriptive and contextual so that the individual receiving the praise and others know “what right looks like.”
 And remember, it takes three compliments to one criticism to yield a positive outcome.

 At What’s Right in Education #WRIE, engage with ed leaders who have developed systems for rewarding and recognizing employees in their district.
 Tweet @KKOwen_Coach for more information.